smsohan/json_serializable/README.md

 ##License

-Released under DWTFYW (Do What the F* You Want) License.
+Released under DTFYW (Do the F* You Want) License.